imsubst4nce/NaturalDisasters/README.md

 This is a project for MYY301 - Software Development class.

-Authors: Nikos Koutsonikolis, Alexandros Kostopoulos, Giorgos Ntzelves
+Authors: Nikos Koutsonikolis, Alexandros Kostopoulos, Giorgos Ntzelves<br>
-Year: 2023-2024
+Year: 2023-2024<br>

+Write below any changes: